teraflik/awesome-me/README.md

 Using specific keywords instead of long-typed out sentences can give you really concise results.

 And try to steer clear of the spam links and annoying advertisements.
-Using good adblockers can really help for that.
+Using a good adblocker can really help with that.